ManMetGames/ProgrammingEssentials/docs/Extras/Abstract_Classes.md

 This will give us an error, because the Spider class isn't overriding the Move method!

 <h3>Task</h3>
-<blockquote>Override the Move method in the Spider class, so that it prints out "a spider crawls on the walls"</blockquote><br>
+<blockquote>Override the Move method in the Spider class, so that it prints out "a spider climbs the walls"</blockquote><br>

 The program should now run happily!